 For those who have yet to try this style of cooking, make sure you try out ROBATA’s grilling dishes, from the charred broccoli steak with yakiniku and red chilli to their signature dish, the wood-flamed iberico pork pluma.

-It’s always summer at Skylight.
 Live out your rooftop dreams and you can pretend you’re anywhere but dreary London.

-Soak up what’s left of the summer weather with a cocktail or two from Skylight or challenge your friends to a game of pétanque and imagine you’re in France.
+Soak up what’s left of the warmer weather with a cocktail or two from Skylight or challenge your friends to a game of pétanque and imagine you’re in France.
 If you haven’t yet, don’t forget to check out their new venue in Peckham for sweeping views over London, brunch bites and endless cocktail options.